TracyGJG/utilities/README.md

 ### Parameters

--   Function the identifies the group of a object in the array
+-   Function that identifies the group of an object in the array
 -   Source array of objects

 The arguments can be supplied at the same time or one at a time.